ONSdigital/eq-schema-validator/doc/decisions/jinja-filters-design.md

 To resolve this we need to define an appropriate schema to resolve placeholders in a source string.
 When resolving placeholder values we need to cater for:

-- Previous answer or metadata
+- Previous answers or metadata
-- Previous answer or metadata transformed in some way e.g. formatting a number with a currency symbol
+- Previous answers or metadata transformed in some way e.g. formatting a number with a currency symbol
 - Using multiple answers, metadata or fixed values in a transform e.g. formatting a date answer with a specific format
 - Chaining transforms e.g. concatenate a name and then add a 's

-## Questions not being addressed

-- What will we do with filters used in variables block e.g. `period` in 1_0005?

-## Group instances

-No provision has been made in the schema design for group instances.
-It is assumed that:

-- When a placeholder is used in a non-repeating group that any reference to answers resolves to all answers that match the answer id.
-- When a placeholder is used in a repeating group that any reference to answers resolves to the answer that matches within the current repeat.

-## Translations done in code

-- Date ranges - `"{from_date} to {to_date}"`
-- Duration (including pluralisation) - `"{num} years {num} months"`
-- Calculate years difference - (including pluralisation) - `"{num} years"`
-- Datetime - `"{date} at {time}"`

-Actions:

-- Date ranges and datetime should not be done the way they are as it will not allow for effective translation.
-Potential issue will be in the `format_date_range_no_repeated_month_year` filter.
-- Calculate years difference to use `format_duration` filter rather than doing it in the same filter.

 ## Current filters to proposed transforms

-### format_number
+### Previous answers or metadata e.g. format_number

 #### Current
 ```json